-As Eli Mintz of VIXCentral predicted, Barclays is going to change the tickers for VXXB and VXZB back to VXX and VXZ.
-This will occur effective 2-May-2019.
-As I note below in post, Barclays has done this sort of thing before to preserve the branding of a popular product.
+As Eli Mintz of VIX Central predicted, Barclays changed the tickers for VXXB and VXZB back to VXX and VXZ.
+This change is effective 2-May-2019.
+As I note below in the post, Barclays has done this sort of thing before to preserve the branding of a popular product.
 I doubt the ticker changes will fix one thing that Barclays lost with the VXX-VXXB and VXZ-VXZB transitions, the ability to incorporate these products in the OCC’s Portfolio Margin Program.
 This opens up an opportunity for VelocityShares’ VIIX and Proshares VIXY to gain market share at VXXB/VXX’s expense.
+All VXXB & VXZB options will be relabeled back to VXX & VXZ respectively.

 VXX finished out its 10-year life with a closing value of $38.28 and $449 million in assets.
 Barclays’ replacement product, VXXB, has revved up nicely with